theguega/neural-mpc/README.md

 ## Citation

-If you use this code in your research, please cite our paper:
+If you use this code in your research, please cite the relevant papers from the `docs/refs.bib` file or refer to this repository:

 ```bibtex
 @misc{mpc-surrogate,